DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 Since the ESFA will not have access to Claim funding for mentor training, we decided to share information using email and CSV files.

-When we initially spoke to Support about designing this process, they were concerned that manually sending CSVs to the ESFA may result in:
+When we initially spoke to Support about designing this process, they were concerned that manually sending CSVs to the ESFA may result in us sending:

-- files being sent to an incorrect email address
+- files to an incorrect email address
-- the wrong file being sent
+- the wrong file

 With this in mind, we decided to semi-automate the process.